kaviha2006/Cognetix_Titanic-Survival-Prediction/README.md

 📂 Dataset

 The dataset used in this project:

 🔗 https://www.kaggle.com/c/titanic/data

 File used: train.csv
-(Note: Dataset file is not uploaded due to Kaggle licensing restrictions.)

 🛠️ Technologies Used

 Python

 Pandas

 NumPy

 Scikit-learn

 Matplotlib

 🚀 How to Run the Project

 Install required libraries:

 pip install pandas numpy scikit-learn matplotlib

 Run the script:

 python titanic_prediction.py

 ====== TITANIC SURVIVAL PREDICTION ======